TomCahill/fantastic-potato/README.md

 # Rules of Engagement
 1. A goal should be agreed before any code is touched.
-2. No commits after the following Sunday 11:59pm.
+2. The base goal should be reached within a Week.
+(2018-10-01 11:59:59)
-3. No shitty libraries or frameworks (keep it simple!)
+3. No shitty libraries or frameworks. (keep it simple!)
 4. No Breaking the build.
 (Dont push broken code into the master branch)

 # Project: Noughts and Crosses